bibainet/xhrless/README.md

 ### XHR.prototype.setHeaders = function(headers) ###

 Copy name-value pairs from headers object into `this.headers`, non empty strings only.
-All predefined headers will always be removed before copying.
+Current headers will always be removed before copying.

 *@param* `{object}` [headers]
 *@return* `{XHR}` this